-Our Covered Products include our manufactured products and can be classified in two major categories: (1) da Vinci Surgical Systems and (2) instruments & accessories.
-The da Vinci Surgical Systems and instruments & accessories contain Conflict Minerals that are necessary to the functionality or production to these products.
+Our manufactured products can be classified in two major categories: (1) da $Vinci^{\otimes}$ Surgical Systems and instruments & accessories and (2) Ion^{TM} endoluminal system (collectively, the "Covered Products").
+The Covered Products contain Conflict Minerals that are necessary to the functionality or production of these products.

-da Vinci Surgical Systems
+da Vinci Surgical Systems and instruments & accessories

-Through December 31, 2016, we have commercialized four generations of the da Vinci Surgical System - the da Vinci Surgical System, the da Vinci Si[®] Surgical System, the da Vinci Si[®] Surgical System, and the standard da Vinci Surgical System.
+Through December 31, 2018, we have commercialized the following da Vinci Surgical Systems - the standard da Vinci Surgical System in 1999, the da Vinci S[®] Surgical System in 2006, the da Vinci Si[®] Surgical System in 2009, and the fourth generation da Vinci Xi[®] Surgical System in 2014.
+We have extended our fourth generation platform by adding the da Vinci X[®] Surgical System in 2017 and the da Vinci SP[®] Surgical System in 2018.
 Our da Vinci Surgical Systems products include the following: Surgeon's Console, Patient-Side Cart, 3-D Vision System, da Vinci Skills Simulator, da Vinci Xi Integrated Table Motion, and Firefly[®] Fluorescence Imaging.